-Straight back-up mode.
-Use this feature when you want to keep vour trailer completely in line with your truck.
+Straight backup mode.
+Use this view when you want to keep your trailer completely in line with your truck.
 In this mode, a steering wheel graphic shows you which way to turn your steering wheel to keep your trailer straight.

-Note: It may be helpful to shift your vehicle into drive (D). pull forward and straighten out the vehicle and trailer before engaging straight back-up mode.
+Note: It may be helpful to shift your vehicle into drive (D), pull forward and straighten out the vehicle and trailer before engaging straight backup mode.